Japan TEFL Internship

 • Classroom Behaviour Course – learn how to effectively manage pupil behaviour in your TEFL classroom with our Classroom Behaviour Course.
 From making a strong first impression and creating a positive learning environment, to working with children with Special Education Needs and managing conflict – you’ll be a behaviour expert by the end of this course.

-• Writing Travel Blogs Course – whether you want to make some extra money, start a new hobby, or make your social media followers green with envy, this course will teach you how to write high-quality blogs – a great skill to have as an English teacher.
+• Writing Travel Blogs Coursewhether you want to make some extra money, start a new creative project, or share your journey online, this course will show you how to write high-quality travel blogs – a useful skill for an English Teacher living abroad.

 • Am I eligible?